-In summary, an MLS subspace yields a deformation that combines the strengths of the three approaches: the flexible energy minimization of meshbased surface deformations, the high quality of global RBFs, and the scalability of compactly supported basis functions.
-The flexibility of MLS deformations was for instance demonstrated in [15], where MLS shape functions were used to deform solids, shells, and rods based on mechanical/physical laws.
+In summary, an MLS subspace yields a deformation that combines the strengths of the three approaches: the flexible energy minimization of mesh-based surface deformations, the high quality of global RBFs, and the scalability of compactly supported basis functions.

 5. Volumetric Space Deformation